Prompt Stealing Attacks Against Text-to-Image Generation Models

+\mypara{Image-to-Text Synthesis} There are also studies focusing on image-to-text synthesis, such as image captioning tasks~\cite{LLXH22, ClipInterrogator, MHB21}.
+Li et al.\ adopt the multimodal mixture of encoder-decoder architecture and an additional filter to remove the noisy captions during the caption generation process~\cite{LLXH22}.
+Wang et al.\ design GIT, which simplifies the image captioning architecture to an image encoder and a text decoder.
+Besides, CLIP Interrogator, a tool in the open-source community also put efforts into searching prompts to match a given image~\cite{ClipInterrogator}.
+CLIP Interrogator relies on CLIP to iteratively calculate the similarity between modifiers and the target image.
+It is inefficient due to its iterative design and many manually defined hyperparameters.
+Intuitively, the above-mentioned works can all be tailored to steal prompts.
+However, our experimental results reveal these methods fail to reverse prompts satisfactorily.
+Instead, we propose a simple yet effective prompt stealing attack.

-In recent years, researchers have uncovered various types of attacks against machine learning models, such as adversarial examples~\cite{CW17, LV15, PMGJCS17, PMJFCS16, TKPGBM17, VL14, CJW20, LXZYL20}, membership inference~\cite{SSSS17, SZHBFB19, NSH19, SSM19, LZ21, CTCP21, LLHYBZ22, CCNSTT22}, backdoor~\cite{GDG17, NT20, LMALZWZ18, YLZZ19, SSP20, LMBL20, SHLSBZ22, JLG22, CSBMSWZ21}, etc. However, most of these works focus on classification models.
-Meanwhile, the security and privacy vulnerabilities of text-to-image generation models have received little attention.
-To the best of our knowledge, there is only one work~\cite{WYLBZ22} focusing on investigating membership inference attacks against text-to-image generation models.
-We hope our study can inspire more research in this field.
+\mypara{Security Issues of Machine Learning Models} The security issues of machine learning models have been increasingly discussed for years.
+Researchers have identified various types of attacks such as adversarial examples~\cite{CW17, LV15, PMGJCS17, PMJFCS16, CJW20}, membership inference~\cite{SSSS17, SZHBFB19, NSH19, SSM19, LZ21, CTCP21, CCNSTT22}, backdoor~\cite{GDG17, LMALZWZ18, YLZZ19, SSP20, LMBL20, SHLSBZ22, JLG22}, etc. Most of these works focus on classification models.
+The security vulnerabilities of text-to-image generation models have received little attention.
+To the best of our knowledge, only limited works discuss the possible attack vector or misuse of the text-to-image generation models~\cite{SCWZHZ23, WYLBZ22, LPNDTT23, CHNJSTBIW23, QSHBZZ23}.
+However, none of them investigates the emerging threat of stealing prompts from the images.
+We hope our study can provide insights into this novel attack and inspire more research in this field.